Our very first student rock band

 See some of Mel's photos in the Photo Booth

-From Rockpile to the Zutons via Gig in the Park and the Albion Fairs, John Marshall Potter fondly remembers gigs at the LCR
+From Rockpile to the Zutons via Gig in the Park and the Albion Fairs plus fond memories of gigs at the LCR

 I found it really nostalgic looking through the long list of gigs at the LCR.
 The first gig Iattended there was in October 1979 for only £3!!
 It was Dave Edmunds’ Rockpile with UB 40 as support.
 I don’t remember that much about it now.